What You Need to Know About Fasting While Breastfeeding

 - Your baby is either losing or not gaining any weight.

-- Baby stays dehydrated even after feeding.
+- Baby is dehydrated, even after feeding.

 - Your baby does not have enough wet and dirty diapers.